al-scvorets/wm-yom-parse.js/README.md

 ## When to use it

-One most likely may use it when:
+One most likely may need to use it when:
-* Data are of the hierarchical nature
+* data are of the hierarchical nature

 and
-* Data are entirely separated from their markup
+* data are entirely separated from their markup

 ## How to use it